Skip to content

 from boto3 import client, session

-# Moto decorator
+# Import Moto decorator for mocking AWS services

 from moto import mock_aws